How Patents Help Protect Pharmaceutical Innovation

 Utilize patent effectively during the conception of new drugs

 The pharmaceutical sector has an important feature that sets it apart from other patent-dependent industries.
-In many technology-based industries, inventions can remain a secret until they are marketed.
+In many technology-based industries, inventions can remain a secret until the marketing.
 The pharma industry is one of three technology-based industries in which the patent is practically the same as the product.
 This enables inventors to delay patent applications until the last moment and thus maximize the effect of the 20-year patent period following the filing of the patent application.

-In contrast to industries producing products requiring expensive and complex manufacturing infrastructures, patented pharmaceutical products can easily and cheaply be replicated by small capital-investment copiers.
+In contrast to industries producing products requiring expensive and complex manufacturing infrastructures.
+Small capital-investment copiers can easily and cheaply replicate Patented pharmaceutical products.
 As capital investment in the pharmaceutical industry is majorly directed towards laboratory research and clinical trials rather than the final product, patent exclusivity is one solution to protect that investment.

 Importance of patented drugs

 Over the years, the pharmaceutical sector has advanced, leading to introducing several drugs that have saved a million lives.
 These drugs also generated a significant amount of revenue for their commercial benefiters.
 Patent-protected drugs bear neither price caps nor competitors for about twenty years, giving the patent holder market exclusivity.
 In an ideal world, medicine would be accessible to all.
-To continually create new and better medications, however, somebody must invest in research for them, and the financial capital required for the same is enormous.
-In 2014, the Tufts Center for the Study of Drug Development estimated that it takes around $2.6 billion and a ten-year long-time commitment to develop and license a new prescription drug.
+To continually create new and better medications, however, somebody must invest in research for them.
+The financial capital required for the same is enormous.
+In 2014, the Tufts Center for the Study of Drug Development estimates came.
+They stated that it takes around $2.6 billion and a ten-year long-time commitment to develop and license a new prescription drug.

 Without patents, some pharmaceutical companies would not be investing in research themselves but would instead wait for another group to discover and license the drug.
-These companies would then price the drug lower than their competition, leading to a market failure, in terms of a positive externality, as other companies would enjoy the research of one group without having to pay for it.
+These companies would then price the drug lower than their competition.
+This leads to a market failure, in terms of a positive externality.
+Also, other companies enjoy the research of one group without having to pay for it.

 Benefits of Drug Patents